nibsbin/quillmark-mcp/PROGRAM.md

 - **Stay off stdout.** Internal logging goes to stderr (stdout is reserved for stdio JSON-RPC framing — a single stray byte disconnects the client).
 - **Tool exceptions become tool results.** Inside `registerQuillmarkTools`'s callbacks, every throw is caught and converted to an `{ isError: true }` envelope.
 The SDK's transport-level error path is never reached for tool failures.
 - **Tool registration is one shot.** Calling `registerQuillmarkTools` twice on the same `McpServer` lets the SDK's duplicate-name error fire; we don't add a layer.
+- **Doc is not mutated between `form()` and deliver.** `quill.form(doc)` is a snapshot (per wasm contract); the library never edits `doc` after validation, so the form snapshot is current at delivery time.
+Deliverers may mutate `doc` for their own purposes, but that is post-validation.
+- **wasm types are trusted, not runtime-validated.** `quill.metadata: QuillMetadata` and `quill.form(doc): Form` are structurally typed in wasm ≥0.69.0; the library does not add a second layer of runtime schema validation.
+A quill that produces unexpected shapes at runtime throws — that indicates a malformed quill, not a user input failure.
+- **Render closure shape is `(opts?) => Artifact[]`.** `RenderResult.warnings` is captured by the closure and folded into the success envelope. `RenderResult.outputFormat` is recoverable from `artifacts[0].format`; `RenderResult.renderTimeMs` is observability and intentionally not exposed.
+- **Trust the wasm parser for missing-QUILL detection.** `Document.fromMarkdown` (wasm ≥0.69.0) emits a `parse::missing_quill_field` diagnostic and throws when `QUILL:` is absent.
+The library does not add a defensive post-parse `quillRef` empty-string check.

 ## Public API